 Concerning the presence of absorption, our analysis shows that the absorption is present in 100% of the PL-pol sources.
-In particular $\approx 73\%$ (8/11) of these sources favor the warm absorption scenario and only 18% (2/11) sources are affected by a cold absorber.
+In particular $\sim 73\%$ (8/11) of these sources favor the warm absorption scenario and only 18% (2/11) sources are affected by a cold absorber.
 The presence of warm absorption in the PL-pol sources can be put in the context of the scenario described by Smith et al. (2004) by interpreting it as the presence of the outer layer of the torus in the line-of-sight, which gets ionized by the central engine.
-Blustin et al. (2005) argue that warm absorbers in Seyfert galaxies are more likely to originate in outflows from a dusty torus, lending support
+Blustin et al. (2005) argues that warm absorbers in Seyfert galaxies are more likely to originate in outflows from dusty torus, lending support to the hypothesis that the warm absorber gas could be located in its the outer layers.
+The two PL-pol sources that resulted affected by cold absorption yield low column densities, $N{\rm H} \sim 10^{21}~{\rm cm}^{-2}$, we can interpret this as a result of our line of sight passing through a colder section of the torus atmosphere but remaining on the type 1 regime.